astronomer/docs/astro/trial.md

     | L-1216C47A | Running On-Demand Standard (A, C, D, H, I, M, R, T, Z) instances | 40             |
     | L-34B43A08 | All Standard (A, C, D, H, I, M, R, T, Z) Spot Instance Requests  | 40             |

     These quotas ensure a smooth onboarding experience on Astro.
-If you need to modify or increase a specific quota, see Amazon’s documentation on [requesting a quota increase](https://docs.aws.amazon.com/servicequotas/latest/userguide/request-quota-increase.html).
+If you need to modify or increase a specific quota, see [Request a quota increase](https://docs.aws.amazon.com/servicequotas/latest/userguide/request-quota-increase.html)in Amazon’s documentation.

 3. On the Astro cluster creation screen, click **Launch AWS stack creation**.

 4. In AWS CloudFormation, click **Create stack**.
 A cross-account Identity and Access Management (IAM) role is created to provide Astronomer support with access to the Astro AWS account.